 (1) The "Value of unexercised in-the-money options" reflects the aggregate dollar amount of (vested and unvested) unexercised in-the-money options held at the end of the year.
-The amount is calculated based on the difference

-(2) Mr. Crossgrove received these options in his capacity as a director of the Corporation.
+The amount is calculated based on the difference between the closing price of the Common Shares on the TSX on December 31, 2015 (\$0.31) and the exercise price of the options.
+The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise.